 Beyond the Bottle: Understanding Essential Oils

-This four-part online certification course is a deep dive into how essential oils are made from the soil up.
+This five-part online certification course is a deep dive into how essential oils are made from the soil up.

 In this groundbreaking course, you’ll no longer be at the mercy of marketing that may not be accurate, or doesn’t address what you really need to know.
 Instead, you’ll learn about analyzing essential oils by decoding their growing conditions and plant biology, as well as their composition.